ali-Git-cell/React-Apps-websites/README.md

 All the Apps created in the repo are only built with CRA.

-Some of the best practices of React with practical Examples uploaded.

-Poke-app is fully react based, so in order to clone and use the code you have to download the npm modules.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).